-- 2.2.1 Deliver rural residential development consistent with principles 1-5 of the interim Settlement Planning Guidelines or comprehensive framework once released. - 2.2.2 Identify the blue/green networks (drainage reserves that combine as parks with cycleway/walkways) in new greenfield areas to reduce drainage cost for greenfield development. - 2.2.3 Address State/Federal Government environmental compliance issues that cause delay in greenfield development.
+- 2.2.1 Deliver rural residential development consistent with principles 1-5 of the interim Settlement Planning Guidelines or a comprehensive framework once released.
+Refer to the New England North West Regional Plan 2036 - Appendix A. - 2.2.2 Identify the blue/green networks (drainage reserves that combine as parks with cycleway/walkways) in new greenfield areas to reduce drainage cost for greenfield development. - Address State/Federal Government environmental compliance issues that cause delay in 2.2.3 greenfield development.
 Consider: - Requesting Namoi Joint Organisation (NJO) to lobby NSW Government to reduce compliance costs and delays with biodiversity and riparian corridors laws.